 The best bet is if you can do corporate trainings at retreat centers or five star hotels.
 That way the participants are out of the office and can’t be tempted to come back to their desks!
 Due to this some of the corporate trainings may happen on US holidays like Thanksgiving or 4th of July (especially if the team is an India-based team working with clients or colleagues in the US) or on Saturdays.
 In fact, the picture to the right is with a team I met in Hyderabad on the 4th of July one year!

-To summarize, be prepared to be flexible with your time frames.
+To summarize, be prepared to be flexible with your time frames when managing time in Indian meetings.
 Do not get offended as you would in the US if people are late.
 It also depends on the company culture.
 Some companies instill a culture of a more Western approach to timeliness.
 Also, keep in mind that how participants view their time in relation to training programs could be different than their approach to keeping time for client meetings.
 Attending a client meeting would take priority over attending a training, for instance.
 So if you are the US client, your meeting would be more likely to be attended than if you were a trainer delivering a training session, even if you were an external trainer.

 Previous articles in this series:

 Find your ideal program in just a few clicks.

 Select Industry > Learning Level > Skill, to see 1-3 suggested programs.